abcgz133/ChiSquare_Binning/README.md

 A.The different methods of deriving features from data can have a significant impact on the results.
 B. There are other better ways to derive features.
 In the modeling processing, features such as the number and frequency of operations within different time slicing are mainly derived from the applicant's information, logging in, and other operations.
 However, on the contrary, such as income, education, those information we believe to have more important impact on the judgement of whether an applicant will default were not be mentioned.
 So how to increase those important data is very import step to improve the accuracy of the model.

-# Section 8 Studying on how to improve the credit card risk control in business by the result of this model
+# Section 8 how to improve the credit card risk control in business by the result of this model
 A. Focus on features with high importance to the model.
 B. Pay attention to the changes of these important features in each customer throughout the entire credit card life cycle, including the application stage, normal transaction stage, and re-judge stage.
 Specifically, the credit card center in the bank can label each customer based on these features and track these feature of each customer in the entire credit card life style.